danith11/Plant-Care-App/README.md

 To make testing the app as easy as possible, the authentication system uses a hybrid approach:

 Login: Uses the live Reqres.in API to demonstrate real network requests.
-(Use an email like eve.holt@reqres.in to test a successful login).
+(Use the email  eve.holt@reqres.in and password cityslicka to test a successful login).

 Signup: Uses a simulated network delay and generates a local token.
 This allows you to type any random name and email to test the app without being blocked by the strict Reqres user limits.